nyakaz73/spring-native/README.md

 ### Goal :information_desk_person:

-This will inturn gives you a native executable that has a low memory foot-print and crazy start up time.
+This will in turn gives you a native executable that has a low memory foot-print and crazy start up time.

 ### What is Spring Native